mateomigoya/OECD_project/README.md

 ## Project Focus

-This project primarily focuses on developing and showcasing the following SQL skills:
+This project primarily focuses on developing and showcasing the following Python libraries:

-- **Complex Joins and Aggregations**: Demonstrating the ability to perform complex SQL joins and aggregate data meaningfully.
+- **pandas**: Demonstrating the ability to perform essential wrangling, cleaning, and organization of the data.
-- **Window Functions**: Using advanced window functions for running totals, growth analysis, and time-based queries.
-- **Data Segmentation**: Analyzing data across different time frames to gain insights into product performance.
+- **seaborn**: Creating minimalistic yet robust visualizations to clearly illustrate patterns.
+- **matplotlib.pyplot**: To enchance the visual appeal and clarity of the data visualizations.

+With the following learning outcomes:
-- **Correlation Analysis**: Applying SQL functions to determine relationships between variables, such as product price and warranty claims.
+- **Correlation Analysis**: Applying python functions to determine relationships between variables.
-- **Real-World Problem Solving**: Answering business-related questions that reflect real-world scenarios faced by data analysts.
+- **Real-World Problem Solving**: Answering macroeconomic-related questions that reflect real-world scenarios faced by economists.

-## Dataset

-- **Size**: 1 million+ rows of sales data.
-- **Period Covered**: The data spans multiple years, allowing for long-term trend analysis.
-- **Geographical Coverage**: Sales data from Apple stores across various countries.

 ## Conclusion

-By completing this project, I have developed advanced SQL querying skills, improved my ability to handle large datasets, and gained practical experience in solving complex data analysis problems that are crucial for business decision-making.
+By completing this project, I have developed Python skills, improved my ability to perform statistical analyses, and gained practical experience in explaining the processes and making sense of the data, crucial for economic policymaking.

 ---